afs-public/ascend-sdk-typescript/docs/models/components/pendingoutgoingacat.md

 # PendingOutgoingAcat

-Quantity/ amount of asset restricted due to an outgoing acat request
+Represents the amount of an asset that is subject to a pending outgoing account transfer, but has not completed the bookkeeping phase of that account transfer

 ## Example Usage